TulioPolido/TulioPolido/README.md

 <h2>About Me</h2>
 Former firefighter.
-Currently studying Computer Science and working as a full-stack blazor intern in Belo Horizonte, MG - Brazil.
+Currently studying Computer Science and working as a full-stack blazor/XAF intern in Belo Horizonte, MG - Brazil.

 * ⚽Favorite soccer club: Clube Atlético Mineiro 🐓
 * 🎥Favorite movie: The Lord of the Rings